truc-c/Comm-Lab-Project/README.md

 <img src="images/write_to_bash_profile.png" width="300" >
 6. Exit terminal application.
 <img src="images/quit_terminal.png" width="200" >
-7. Open terminal application again by typing cmd+spacebar, then 'terminal' and hit enter
-8. We need to check to see if the path that we entered in works, type :
+7. Open terminal application again by typing cmd+spacebar, then 'terminal' and hit enter.
+We need to check to see if the path that we entered in works, type :
 <img src="images/terminal_python.png" width="500" >
+8. In the terminal, type 'python3' (w/o quotes), then type 'import xmltodict' (w/o quotes).
+See picture below.
 9. If you do not get an error such as the example below, then everything is set:
 ``` python
 Traceback (most recent call last):